AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Designs/ProCoDa_VariableSetPointDescription.md

 #ProCoDa Method File

 ##States
-- *OFF*: The peristaltic pump is off
+- *OFF*: The peristaltic pump is off.
-- *Running*: The peristaltic pump is running
+- *Running*: The peristaltic pump is running.

 ##Set Points